dogweather/forkful/content/en/fish-shell/data-structures/using-associative-arrays.md

   \ making it easier to organize and retrieve information by key.
 They're handy for\u2026"
 lastmod: '2024-03-13T22:45:00.465827-06:00'
 model: gpt-4-0125-preview
-summary: "Associative arrays, or hash maps, let you store data as key-value pairs,\
-  \ making it easier to organize and retrieve information by key.
-They're handy for\u2026"
+summary: Associative arrays, or hash maps, let you store data as key-value pairs, making it easier to organize and retrieve information by key.
 title: Using associative arrays
 weight: 15
 ---